kaydeveloper/chatsecure.github.io/_posts/2015-10-01-chatsecure-conversations-zom.md

 As a quick side note, iOS 9 added a neat new API for full device VPN, which opens the door for a better way to implement Tor on iOS.
 [We are working on it!](https://github.com/icepa)

+### Keybase Integration?

+I had sort of a wild idea the other day to integrate ChatSecure with the [Keybase](https://keybase.io) API, which is basically a cryptographic identity provider and aggregator of your semi-decentralized signatures scattered around on Twitter, GitHub, etc. You can think of it as a successful mashup of a social network and a GPG keyserver.
+There's a lot of cool UX stuff we could do there, so I'd [like to hear](mailto:chris@chatsecure.org?subject=ChatSecure%20+%20Keybase) any ideas!
+Also, [Chris](https://keybase.io/chris), we should chat!

 ### Jobs

 We will soon be hiring mobile, frontend, and backend developers with some or all of the following qualifications.